Skip to main content

 When you must get priority

-By law, you must get a reasonable level of priority if:
+You must get a reasonable level of priority if:

-When you may get priority
+When you might get priority

-They may consider other things as well, such as:
+The council or housing association may consider other things as well, such as:

 • how long you've been on the waiting list